Skip to main content

 Fixed-Term Contracts

-Fixed-term contracts are permitted in Sweden but may not exceed 2 years.
-They may be used for general fixed-term projects, seasonal work, temporary positions, or those over the age of 67.
+Fixed-term contracts are permitted in Sweden but may not exceed 12 months.
+If a fixed-term contract is extended 3 times in a row, then it is generally considered to be converted into a permanent contract.
+A fixed-term contract may be used for specific projects, seasonal work, temporary positions, or for Workers over the age of 67.

 Probationary Periods

-Probationary periods are permitted but not required in Sweden.
-When used, they may not exceed 6 months.
-During the probationary period the employment relationship can be terminated with two weeks' notice.
-If the contract is not terminated within that period, the employment will become permanent.
+Probationary periods are permitted, but may not exceed 6 months.
+During the probationary period a worker can be terminated with two weeks' notice.

 Sick Leave